 In recent years there has been a greater push to get businesses to build online sales platforms, or E-commerce websites.
 While intuitively it seems that it would be a good idea to have your own E-commerce website, this is not necessarily true for all businesses, in a lot of cases it may even do more harm than good.
 Read on for help in determining E-Commerce or Brochure Website Which is Best Solution For My Business?

 So just what are the differences between E-Commerce and Brochure websites, and which one is best for your business?
 Below are descriptions of what each option offers to help you make the decision that best suits your business.

+A brochure website has a much different function than an E-Commerce one, essentially being a tool to give customers an overview of a business as well as the sales and products it provides.
 In years gone by a lot of small businesses would look to larger corporate websites and feel that they needed to replicate the amount and scope of information that these bigger entitles had on their sites.
 Not only would was this a daunting task, it would often be counter productive, as according to Tony Haile the average website viewer spends only about 15 seconds on a website

 , which means that all those wonderful long pages of content never even get read.
 The amount of pages and content that gets published to a brochure website is individual to each business, however for SME’s my rule of thumb would be that less can often be more, with optimum content being about 300 words per page.
 In a previous post I have detailed the 5 basic pages that all SME Brochure websites should have

 .
 Outside of these it is good to add a few more pages which can help expand more on why prospective customers should make the choice to engage with your business over your competitors.
 When building your website enlist the assistance of a good web designer who has experience in a good User Interaction (UI) Design, they will be able to help you establish what these pages should be on your website.